Who is Action Collection Agency of Boston?

 Should I contact or pay Action Collection Agency of Boston?

-The best way to handle this is to work with a credit repair professional.
-They delete millions of negative items every year from companies like Action Collection Agency of Boston for millions of clients nationwide.
+The most effective way to deal with Action Collection Agency is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Action Collection Agency of Boston on behalf of their clients.

 Will Action Collection Agency of Boston sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
+They aid you in disputing the collection account with the credit bureaus, with the possibility of having it removed from your credit history.
 It’s also quite possible that you will never hear from or have to deal with Action Collection Agency of Boston again.

 Is Action Collection Agency of Boston hurting my credit score?

 Any derogatory item on your credit report, including a collections account, may harm your credit score.